fuzhen011/nwmng/README.md

 The architecture of the host network manager is as shown in figure 1.
 Below is a brief introduction to each module in this diagram.

-- Event dispenser - read events from NCP target and dispense them to all modules.
+- Event Handler - read BGAPI events from NCP target and dispatch them to corresponding modules.
-- Generic config parser - Abstract layer for parsing different types of config files, provides the configuration to all other modules.
+- Generic Config Parser - An abstract layer for parsing different types of config files, which provides the configuration to all other modules.
-- Config Database - Store all the configuration, including network and nodes configuration
+- Configuration Database - Store all the configuration, including network and nodes configuration
 - MNG - Loads the configuration from CFG part and deploy to the network.
 - Logging - Receives data from other layers and writes to the log file.
 - CLI - Receives user input.

-Limitation of this design - Only **ONE** subnet is supported.
-Multiple subnets feature is supported by the Bluetooth Mesh SDK, however, the requirements for multiple subnets in practice is rare, so leave it for future implementation.
+Limitation of this design - Only **ONE** subnet is supported, while multiple subnets feature is supported by the Bluetooth Mesh SDK.
+It's because the requirements for multiple subnets in practice is not very common yet, so just leave it for future implementation.

 Generally, there are 3 parts in the program, CLI, MNG and CFG.